Voter Eligibility

 - Voters do not need to be enrolled in a party to vote in a general election, on any statewide ballot question, or in a municipal election.

-Whether you register in-person or by mail, you will need to provide proof of identity and proof of residence.
+Whether you register in-person, by mail, or online, you will need to provide proof of identity and proof of residence.

 Here are examples that you can use to prove identity: